Eligibility for Student Loans and Grants

 - Students attending a private career college (licensed under the Private Vocational Training Act) are considered full-time when their licensed program is 12 weeks or longer and has 20 or more instruction/practicum hours per week.

-- For students with a documented permanent disability that are registered in 40-59% of a full course load, see Permanent Disability Chapter – Reduced Course Load.
-For the student to be considered full-time, the reduced course load must be indicated on the Schedule 4 (Federal/Provincial Grant for Post-Secondary Students with Permanent Disabilities) Form to accompany their Application for Financial Assistance for Full-Time Post-Secondary Studies.
+- For students with a documented disability (i.e., a permanent disability (PD), or a persistent or prolonged disability (PPD)), that are registered in 40-59% of a full course load, see Disability Chapter – Reduced Course Load.
+For the student to be considered full-time, the reduced course load must be indicated on the Schedule 4 form to accompany their Application for Financial Assistance for Full-Time Post-Secondary Studies.

 For part-time student eligibility, please see Part-Time Student Aid Chapter.